MarStratGen/marketing-strategy-generator/replit.md

 # Overview

-This is a Tiny Marketing Plan Generator - a React-based web application that creates comprehensive marketing plans using AI.
+This is a Marketing Strategy Generator - a React-based web application that creates comprehensive marketing strategies using AI.
 The app collects user inputs about their business and generates detailed go-to-market strategies including STP analysis, 7 Ps of marketing, budget allocations, calendars, and KPIs.
-It's built as a modern single-page application with a clean, gradient-styled interface.
+It features a modern single-page application design with a vintage office background, gradient tints, and optimized UX following digital design best practices.

 # User Preferences